Brooks Baldwin: Professional career

 Baldwin was drafted by the Chicago White Sox in the 12th round, with the 371st overall selection, of the 2022 Major League Baseball draft and signed.
 He spent his first professional season with the rookie–level Arizona Complex League White Sox and Single–A Kannapolis Cannon Ballers.
 Baldwin split 2023 between Kannapolis and the High–A Winston-Salem Dash, slashing .269/.349/.460 with 15 home runs, 58 RBI, and 22 stolen bases over 93 total games.

 Baldwin started 2024 with the Double–A Birmingham Barons.
 In 74 games for Birmingham, he batted .322/.386/.441 with six home runs, 37 RBI, and 16 stolen bases.
 Baldwin was promoted to the Triple–A Charlotte Knights in July.

 On July 19, 2024, Baldwin was promoted to the major leagues for the first time, and made his MLB debut that day.
 In his first career at bat, Baldwin singled to right field to lead off the third inning against Royals starting pitcher Michael Wacha.
-This was Baldwin's only hit of the game, as he ended 1-for-3 with one strikeout in the White Sox 7-1 loss.
+This was Baldwin's only hit of the game, as he ended 1-for-3 with one strikeout in the White Sox 7–1 loss.
+In 33 appearances for Chicago during his rookie campaign, Baldwin batted .211/.250/.316 with two home runs, eight RBI, and four stolen bases.

+Baldwin made 103 appearances for the White Sox during the 2025 campaign, slashing .240/.290/.407 with 11 home runs, 38 RBI, and five stolen bases.

+On April 7, 2026, it was announced that Baldwin would miss the entirety of the season after undergoing an internal brace procedure to repair his right ulnar collateral ligament.